 RNIB Direct Services Lottery Limited (RDSL) is one of these two subsidiaries and is used for providing funds raised by the RNIB raffle for the individual services of RNIB.
 The details of RDSL are as follows:

 RNIB Direct Services Lottery Limited (RDSL) is a wholly owned subsidiary of RNIB and is used for providing funds raised by the RNIB Raffle for the individual services of RNIB.
 RNIB Direct Services Lottery Ltd. (RDSL), registered company no.10907790, registered office: 105 Judd Street London WC1H 9NE.
-RDSL is licensed and regulated in Great Britain by the Gambling Commission of Great Britain under the 2005 Gambling Act, Gambling Commission Licence no: 50055; RDSL provides funding for the direct services of RNIB.
-Responsible person: Alex McDowell.
+RDSL is licensed and regulated in Great Britain by the Gambling Commission under account number 50055.
+Responsible person: Andrea Jones.
 These direct services would comprise activities at the individual level, including (but not limited to):

 National Sight Loss Advice Service, which includes RNIB’s Helpline, information available online and a team of face-to-face sight loss advisers (also known as ECLOs or Eye Clinic Liaison Officers)